House Natural Resources Committee Issues Testimony From Union of Concerned Scientists

 "Abuses of science at Interior, of course, were not simply done by one bad apple.
 UCS documented more than two dozen examples of political interreference in science during the George W. Bush administration.
 For example:

-* Six leading ecologists who were appointed to a scientific advisory panel by the
+* Six leading ecologists who were appointed to a scientific advisory panel by the National Oceanic and Atmospheric Administration's (NOAA) National Marine Fisheries Service (NMFS) claim that they were asked to remove science-based recommendations from an official report.

-* Agency officials knowingly used flawed science in the agency's assessment of the endangered
+* Agency officials knowingly used flawed science in the agency's assessment of the endangered Florida panther's habitat and viability in order to facilitate proposed real estate development in southwest Florida.

 "It is important to note that some of these abuses are direct (censorship and manipulation) and some are systemic (changes in how scientific assessments are done related to endangered species).